 Since dogs try to eat anything their humans eat, it’s unsurprising that occasionally they try to consume lotus root.
 But is it safe for dogs?

 Like the rest of the lotus plant, lotus roots are safe for dogs.

 You probably won’t be feeding them to Spot as part of his evening meal, but you shouldn’t worry if you find him gnawing on one, either.

-The sweetness of lotus root might even appeal to your dog.
+The sweetness of the lotus root might even appeal to your dog.

-If you are concerned about a dog that eats lotus root, monitor him for the next 24 hours.
+If you are concerned about a dog that eats lotus root, monitors him for the next 24 hours.

 This is always a good idea, especially if your dog has a sensitive stomach or a history of digestive issues.

 So, that’s the lotus plant covered.
 Are Lotus flowers safe for dogs?

 Read How to plant, grow and care Iris plants